With war in Ukraine on its border, Poland wants to be among the countries setting Europe's agenda

 Speaking in Ukrainian, he said: “Lviv is Ukraine.”

-Sikorski's speech was devoted to describing the new direction of the government of Prime Minister Donald Tusk, which took office in December.
+Sikorski's speech set out the new direction of the pro-European government of Prime Minister Donald Tusk, which took office in December, replacing the coalition led by the arch-conservative Law and Justice party.

-Sikorski sought to explain how Poland’s priorities changed after Tusk’s government replaced a national conservative party, led by the Law and Justice party, in respect to rule of law and international relations.

 Among those attending the speech was President Andrzej Duda, who is aligned with Law and Justice, as well as members of the diplomatic corps in Warsaw who listened to the speech from the parliament's gallery.

 The government is also asserting its right to define Poland's international policies as Duda has recently been acting against its wishes.
-Duda recently met with presumptive Republican presidential candidate Donald Trump and expressed hopes for hosting NATO nuclear weapons.
+Duda recently met with presumptive Republican presidential candidate Donald Trump and expressed openness to hosting nuclear weapons within NATO's sharing program.

 Law and Justice led Poland from 2015 to 2023, and while it stressed ties with the United States, it had a conflicted stance toward the 27-member EU and in particular toward Germany, which invaded and occupied Poland during World War II.